sdc17/UPop/README.md

 * Evaluation

     Download compressed checkpoints from the table below, put them under the `output` folder, accordingly modify the path option of the scripts, and export the folder of datasets as the environment variable `DATASET`.
-For example, to evaluate a 30% compressed model: (possible issues: [on one GPU](https://github.com/sdc17/UPop#1-evaluation-with-single-gpu), [out of memory](https://github.com/sdc17/UPop#3-out-of-memory-during-the-evaluation))
+For example, to evaluate a 30% compressed model:
     ```bash
     export DATASET=datasets/vision